 Forestry and NREC majors have an opportunity to satisfy one 3-hour elective with an internship experience (FO 3003).
 Students may apply for any number of internships for credit during their undergraduate years; however, only one elective course substitution will be allowed.
 Internships are a critical component of a student's professional development and provide the opportunity to gain work experience.
 The purpose of the internship is that it is critical that students have the opportunity to more actively participate in forestry or natural resource-related activities associated with his or her intended career above and beyond laboratory work.
-A student, junior standing or above, majoring in the Forestry undergraduate program with at least one elective available (i.e., professional, business/science, emphasis) may apply for an internship.
-For students in the Wildlife Management concentration this does not include using the professional elective set aside for wildlife biologist certification requirements.
+A student majoring in the forestry undergraduate program with at least one professional elective available may apply for an internship.
 Note, students can always add three internship hours to their program during any semester to incorporate an internship opportunity.
 Summer work opportunities will require that the student enroll for the internship course in the fall.
 Full semester internships will only be eligible for three hours, given that other requirements are met.
 A student most apply for an internship prior to the start date of the internship/work experience.
 See Dr. Don Grebner, 105 Thompson Hall, 662.325.1688 before the beginning of the internship.